Happy-Ferret/iLib/doc/Backlog.md

         * PHP
         * Golang
         * Python
-* Introduce libraries for various languages like the ResBundle class
+* Introduce libraries for various programming languages like the ResBundle class
     * allows the loctool to pick out strings from source code exactly the same way as in JS